 Housing consists of modest single-family homes on decently sized properties and the occasional small apartment building.
 Since this is a hilly neighborhood, many of the homes have expansive views of El Sereno and its surrounds.
 The percentage of residents ranging in ages 19-34 is among the county's highest.

 Formerly a race track, the Ascot Hills Park now offers 93 acres (37 hectares) of trails.
-It's dog friendly and on a clear day you'll be rewarded with stunning views of Downtown Los Angeles and Dodger's stadium.
+It's dog-friendly and on a clear day you'll be rewarded with stunning views of Downtown Los Angeles and Dodger's stadium.

 El Sereno is bordered on the north by Highland Park and South Pasadena, on the east by Alhambra, on the south by East Los Angeles, and on the west by Lincoln Heights and Montecito Heights.

 Burbank: 14.5 miles / 25-55 minutes by car / 60-75 minutes by transit

 Century City: 17.5 miles / 50-100 minutes by car / 90-120 minutes by transit

 Downtown LA: 6.9 miles / 20-45 minutes by car / 55-60 minutes by transit

 Santa Monica: 21.3 miles / 50-110 minutes by car / 105-120 minutes by transit

 Photo Credits: Thanks to @hanna_azboy, @drezko, @mplsambassador, @j.o.h.n.s.o.l.o, @allisondavidson, @j_alternativah, @firelyfe_, @gregolatino, @enkrypt_losangeles, @fish_vizion, @chandradyani, @pachucoville, @m.c.hesher84, @hanna_azboy, @rs70, @expatlab, @kenneth_mrazz for your great photos of this neighborhood!